uw-advanced-robotics/aruw-mcb/README.md

 #### How to program an MCB

-1. In anaconda, cd into mcb-2019-2020/mcb-2019-2020-project.
-2. In anaconda, type `scons program`.
+1. In VSCode, open the Command Palette (Ctrl + Shift + P)
+2. Find `Tasks: Run Task`
+3. Select `Program - Release` or `Program - Debug`

+ALTERNATIVELY, if just programming, not debugging:

+1. In VSCode, press Ctrl + Shift + B

 #### How to debug

-1. In anaconda, cd into mcb-2019-2020/mcb-2019-2020-project.
-2. In anaconda, type `scons build profile=debug`.
-This will create a debug folder in the build folder.
-3. In anaconda, type `scons program profile=debug`.
-This will deploy using the newly create debug folder.
-4. Open the folder "mcb-2019-2020" in vscode.
+1. Open the folder `mcb-2019-2020` in VSCode.
 Hit the debug tab on the left side. or type "ctrl + shift + D".
-5. Hit the green play arrow on the left top of the screen.
+2. Hit the green play arrow on the left top of the screen.

 ![debug-image](https://i.imgur.com/l78vKh0.png)

+ALTERNATIVELY...

+1. Open the folder `mcb-2019-2020` in VSCode.
+Press F5.

 ### Special cases guide